edineisantos/edineisantos/README.md

 # Edinei Santos

 ## About
-I am a data scientist and machine learning engineer with a degree in Economics and a background in the financial market.
-Driven by my passion for technology and innovation, I transitioned into the field of data and technology.
-With 7 years of experience as data analyst in the energy sector, my work has included data analysis, automation, and API product management.
-I also hold certifications in Data Science, MLOps, and Data Products Management.
+Data professional with an Economics degree and over 7 years of experience in the energy market.
+I have 6 years of experience as Data Analyst, 1 year as Business Analyst and 6 months as a Data Product Manager in the energy market.
+My specialization includes data analysis, process automation, and API product management, enhanced by certifications in Data Science, Data Engineering, MLOps, and Data Products Management.

 ## Technologies and Tools
 I have hands-on experience with the following technologies and tools: